-On a personal note from head instructor Janice B Gaines:
+On a personal note from head instructor Janice B Gaines-Ehlen

-I have been coaching, teaching and sharing a passion for sport and nature for about 40 years.
-I started surfing at the age of 8, growing up in Southern California I have had a love of the ocean all my life.
+I have been coaching, teaching and sharing a passion of fitness and nature for over 40 years.
+I started surfing at the age of 8, I have had a love of the ocean all my life.
 When I discovered SUPing I was amazed by the ease of which one can learn this sport and be out there enjoying all that it has to offer.
 Anyone can do it, no special skills required.
 As soon as you can stand up you can SUP.
 It is great for families and groups as well as solo journeys.
 Stand Up Paddle Boarding is a great way to get fit and have fun doing it.
 In addition you will discover hidden treasures on the North Oregon Coast that few get to see by land.

 Yours in good health,